 “He was introduced to a boss doing business in Africa not long time before he left.
 He is a grown-up so we don’t ask too much,” said his father.

 He was told by his son that he was doing well in Africa, and he was expecting him to return soon.
 His parents did not receive any money from Li after he left.

 Wang Hui owns two grocery stores in a town called Otjiwarongo in Namibia.
 According to a Chinese friend of his in Namibia, he also has wood exporting businesses in Zambia and Angola.

 In his home town in China, people say Wang is a wealthy businessman.

 “Wang’s family built a new house somewhere and spent hundreds of thousands on it,” said a family member related to one of his co-accused.
 But the money he made from selling groceries and wood wasn’t enough for him.

 Many questions remain about Wang.
 Nobody knows where and how he got the rhino horns, and how he connected to the poachers.

 Not long before Wang’s arrest, another Chinese businessman called Ju Dejin was arrested in connection with rhino poaching.
 The control prosecutor in that case, Obert Masendeke, said Ju had approached a local herder to buy two rhino horns, but the herder decided to report it to the police.
 Ju has a clothing shop in Oshakati. – oxpeckers.org

-Shi Yi is a Chinese journalist working with Oxpeckers Investigative Environmental Journalism on a three-month environmental journalism fellowship, investigating wildlife poaching in Namibia.
+Shi Yi is a Chinese journalist who worked with Oxpeckers Investigative Environmental Journalism on a three-month environmental journalism fellowship, investigating wildlife poaching in Namibia.
 Her series of articles on transnational wildlife crimes were supported by the Wits China-Africa Reporting Project